Kobby-Adjei/Brainy1.0/README.md

 # Brainy1.0
-Brainy: Transforming complex ideas into simple, engaging insights with intuitive analogies powered by the GROQ AI API.
+Brainy is a web application that transforms complex concepts into simple, engaging explanations using the GROQ AI API, intuitive analogies, and everyday examples5.
+It empowers everyone—from curious beginners to experienced learners—to grasp challenging topics effortlessly while built with agile methodologies, robust Git version control, and continuous testing to ensure quality and rapid iteration